Hammer's Slammers series

 Hammer's Slammers series (or the Hammerverse, Slammerverse, Slammers universe, Hammer universe) is a setting for a series of military science fiction short stories and novels by author David Drake.
 The series follows the career of a future mercenary tank regiment called Hammer's Slammers, after their leader, Colonel Alois Hammer.
-The series begun with the short story collection Hammer's Slammers (1979), with the latest installment a short story published in 2015.
+The series began with the short story collection Hammer's Slammers (1979), with the latest installment a short story published in 2015.
 A tabletop wargame and a roleplaying game set in Hammerverse universe have also been published.

 Series

 The series began with short stories which were published at Galaxy magazine (edited by Jim Baen), beginning with ‘Under the Hammer’ (October 1974).
 They were re-released in the form of anthologies, with Drake later writing novels and further stories set in the universe.
 While the works feature recurring characters and setting elements, they do not form a complete or consistent narrative.